 Forget Money Never Sleeps- it is The Social Network that is the correct successor to the original Wall Street's crown.
 In the same way that Oliver Stone's story of excess and redemptive betrayal was the perfect commentary on the 1980s culture of authorised excess, The Social Network channelled something expertly appropriate to our time.
 Thanks precisely to the advent of social networking, and the accessibility of celebrity types, it isn't what you know these days, it's who, which has created both a cynical culture of disposable wannabe celebrities and a society of commenters and tweeters who believe themselves to be invincible by their assumed proximity to their idols.
 Mark Zuckerman's Zuckerberg's story, full as it is of betrayal and malicious ambition is the perfect analogy for that whole phenomenon; as he seeks to be the best, or more appropriately the most notorious we should see an element of ourselves- just as Oliver Stone shone a mirror on his 1980s contemporary society.
 Score: 5/5 Past Entries:Film #1 Big & Film #2 Toy Story 3Film #3 Around the World in Eighty Days & Film # 4 EnchantedFilm #5 Iron Man, Film #6 The Incredible Hulk & Film # 7 The IncrediblesFilm #8 The Simpsons MovieFilm #9 Tron LegacyFilm #10 The King's SpeechFilms #11- 25Films #26-35

-Want to write about the-fighter, The Social Network, Despicable Me, Easy A, Tangled, Up, Open Season 3, Big Momma's House, Big Momma's House 2 and Air Force One?
+We need more writers about the-fighter, The Social Network, Despicable Me, Easy A, Tangled, Up, Open Season 3, Big Momma's House, Big Momma's House 2 and Air Force One!
 Get started below...